edgeimpulse/expert-projects/air-quality-and-environmental-projects/environmental-sensor-fusion-commonsense.md

 };
 ```

-Connect the Spresesce Board to your computer, select the appropriate port, and upload the Sketch.
+Connect the Spresense Board to your computer, select the appropriate port, and upload the Sketch.
 On the Serial Monitor, you should see the Classification result showing **serv** with the right score.

 ![](../.gitbook/assets/environmental-sensor-fusion-commonsense/image-51.png)